 Chase Sapphire Reserve

 Like the Citi Prestige, the Chase Sapphire Reserve has a sign-up bonus worth 50,000 points.
 It can be earned after spending $4,000 in the first three months.
-This card also comes with some nice perks including Priority Pass airport lounge access, a $300 general travel credit, and a Pre-TSA / Global Entry fee waiver credit.
+This card also comes with some nice perks including Priority Pass airport lounge access, Chase’s famous $300 general travel credit, and a Pre-TSA / Global Entry fee waiver credit.

 This no annual fee Chase card earns 5x UR points in quarterly rotating categories, which often includes restaurants.
 The Chase Freedom practically prints points if you can maximize the categories each quarter.
 There is a $1,500 spend limit each quarter.
 This means that you will earn only one point in bonus category spend if you exceed that limit.

-The Freedom comes with a sign-up bonus of 15,000 points (or $150).
+The Freedom comes with a sign-up bonus worth 15,000 points (or $150).
 It can be earned after spending just $500 in the first three months.
 But you need to have either the Sapphire Reserve, Chase Sapphire Preferred, or Chase Ink Preferred alongside this card to transfer points.

 Either way, this card is great for beginners and as a supplementary card provided you can max out the categories.